 Create seamless experiences above and below Earth's surface

 Cesium's roots are in aerospace, but we know that 3D geospatial visualization and simulation are just as impactful below the Earth's surface and under its oceans.
-Advances in technology are making it easier to gather bathymetric data and, with the Cesium platform, you can tile and position it precisely on the globe.
+Jumpstart the creation of coastal and ocean visualizations with Cesium World Bathymetry, our global bathymetry and topographic terrain, and use the Cesium platform to tile and position your own bathymetric data precisely on the globe.
 Using the visualization capabilities and analytics of CesiumJS, build apps that explore and analyze subsurface spaces like tunnels and mines and the assets they contain, real-time IoT data for oil pipelines and other infrastructure, and subsurface geological data and terrain.

 On behalf of Switzerland's Federal Office of Topography, Camptocamp added a 3D viewer for geological data to the interactive 3D map of the entire country.
 The viewer uses Cesium to visualize underground and brings together numerous datasets, including boreholes, seismic data, and bedrock maps.